Orika Africa

 What to wear trekking

-• Sturdy hiking boots and socks
+• Solid, well-worn-in hiking boots with thick socks

-• Apply insect repellent before setting out
+• Apply insect repellent before you head out

 Porters